Search: 2822 results

 He lost no time in preaching throughout the synagogues that Jesus was the Son of God ??21 to the amazement of all his hearers, who said, "Is this not the man who in Jerusalem harried those who invoke this Name, the man who came here for the express purpose of carrying them all in chains to the high priests?"

-After considerable time had passed [about three years or so], the Jews plotted together to kill him,
+After some time had passed, the Jews made a plot to kill him,

 About three o'clock one afternoon [Note: This is based on Jewish time calculations; if Roman time were employed, it would have been